- My Experience With Church Planting

 Flat Screen Monitors

-If you do decide on the flat screen option, or have figured out how to protect your monitors while in transit, then I have also written an article on how to choose the best flat screen monitor for your church.
-It should give you some helpful tips on how to choose the right monitor for your portable church setup.
+If you do decide on the flat screen option or have figured out how to protect your monitors while in transit, then I have also written an article on how to choose the best flat screen monitor for your church?
+It should give you some helpful tips on how to select the right monitor for your portable church setup.